glurp/ocpp_simulator/README.md

 * cp.rb : simulate one Charge Point with multiple connectorId, use client.rb and serveur.rb for
   scada dialogs, make some start/stop transactions, some notifications.
 * parc_sim.rb : simulate a set of charge point.
+* hmi_test.rb : simple forms/command for test commnunications beetwieen a CHargeboxId and a suepervisor

 Client
 ======